 To monitor the students' progress, the institute has a continuous internal evaluation system which consists of tutorials, prelim, mock practical, mock online, in-semester, and oral examinations.
 These tools are used to find out the progress of the students and as a feedback to improve academic performance.
 Process of monthly review of student's attendance and reporting the defaulters to respective parents is carried out to maintain the discipline of continuous evaluation.
 The overall process of execution of practical sessions provides continuous evaluation of students, which is used while giving the term work marks to the students.
 As a part of Continuous Evaluation Process, the term work given to every student is based on overall attendance, marks of unit tests conducted in the class, TG evaluation based on extracurricular activities, practical performance, and timely submission of neat journals, assignments, and tutorials.
-The term work marks are assigned with proper weightages to overall attendance, unit tests conducted in the class, TG evaluation based on extracurricular activities, practical performance, and timely submission of journals, assignments, and tutorials.
+The term work marks are assigned with proper weightages to overall attendance, unit tests conducted in the class, TG evaluation based on extra-curricular activities, practical performance, and timely submission of journals, assignments, and tutorials.
 The criterion is notified to the students well at the beginning of every semester, For TE and BE students in-semester theory examination is of 30 marks based on first three units and end semester theory examination is of 70 marks based on all the units with 50 weightage to last three units.
 These facts are well clarified by faculty to all TE and BE students at the beginning of the semester. ?
 Similarly the parameters based on which seminar and project term work are given to the students are also defined and well clarified by faculty to all TE and BE students at the beginning of the semester. ?
-The process of evaluation, analysis and remedial semester with the active involvement of the HODs and the system monitoring committee.
-All the departments of the institution systematically develop action plans for effective implementation of the curriculum considering the institutes academic calendar.
-We make sure that all the entities of our academic calendar will one or the other way becomes responsible for the fulfillment of our objectives. ?
-Academic calendar is prepared well before the commencement of every semester of academic year.
-This calendar consist of plan of conducting inhouse tests, STP, VAP, Quantitative Aptitude and Logical Reasoning (QALR) test, mock practical / oral examinations, university examination schedules.
-Internal tests and preliminary examinations are conducted to confirm the percolations of subject matter to the students by the faculty as per the schedule
+The process of evaluation, analysis and remedial actions help the departments in understanding the achievements of the stated objectives of every subject of the curriculum.